Karpova-Lab/cerebro/Documentation_src/source/Software/Xavier.rst

     :align: center
     :width: 100%

 4. A startup sequence dialog box will appear.
-Xavier will try to establish a connections with Base Station and Cerebro.
+Xavier will try to establish a connection between Base Station and Cerebro.
 Once connected, Xavier will make sure that the laser diode power settings on Cerebro match laser diode powers for the rat/implant that was selected in step 1.
 If there are red X's, make sure the correct Serial Port was selected, make sure Cerebro has been turned on, and then click ``Retry``.

 .. image:: photos/Start_session/startup_seq_error.png
     :align: center